-The person or organisation who applied for a dispensation from or relaxation of the Building Regulations is called the applicant or first party.
+The person or organisation who applied for a certificate is called the applicant or first party.
 An applicant can appeal to An Bord Pleanála if they would like the Board to review:

-- a decision to refuse, or - conditions attached to the dispensation or relaxation
+- a decision to refuse an application, or - conditions which have been attached to a certificate which a building control authority has granted.

-Only the applicant or their agent can appeal to An Bord Pleanála, and this is called a first party appeal.
+Only the applicant for a certificate or their agent can appeal to An Bord Pleanála, and this is called a first party appeal.
 This is different to planning appeals, which permit first parties and other persons (third parties) to make appeals.